 Integrate with existing development workflows

-If you want to get the most out of AI-powered QA, integrate it into your CI/CD pipeline.
-Startups following Agile and DevOps methodologies need tools that:
+If you want to get the most out of AI-powered QA, integrate automated testing tools for startups into your CI/CD pipeline.
+Startups following Agile and DevOps methodologies need automated testing tools for startups that:

 - Support major CI/CD platforms (Jenkins, GitHub Actions, GitLab CI, etc.).